 Quaker worship is a shared, mostly silent seeking of the inward Light.
 Traditionally, we come together in a shared space for Meeting for Worship.
 Ithaca Friends gather for unprogrammed Meeting for Worship at worship opportunities listed below.
 We invite you to join us for any of these Meetings.

 - Sunday mornings at 10:30 am, in-person at our Third Street Meetinghouse and remotely via Zoom, for a hybrid Meeting for Worship.

 - Sunday mornings at 10:30 am, in-person at our Hector Meetinghouse.
-Weather-permitting, we worship outside.
-Please bring a chair to sit in.
-Check our groups.io listserv for updates.
+Weather-permitting worship at Hector is held outside.

 The coronavirus pandemic has forced us to reconsider what it means to come together in community.
 For many months our weekly Meeting for Worship happened only through remote access.
 As local conditions merit, we have a hybrid–or blended– Meeting for Worship with some people in our Third Street Meetinghouse, while others gather remotely, via Zoom.